FOSSEE/st-scripts/other-type-of-plots/script.rst

 Now let us move on to pie chart.

+.. #[Puneeth: instead of just saying that, say that let's plot a pie
+.. chart for the same data. continuity, will be good.]

 {{{ switch to the slide which says about pie chart }}}

 A pie chart or a circle graph is a circular chart divided into